BruteForce009/AdaptiveRecommender/README.md

 # Adaptive Recommender
 A recommendation system that can suggest personalized news articles or blog posts to users based on their reading history and interests.
-Utilizes the News Category dataset containing around 210k news headlines from HuffPost, which has been cleaned and pre-processed.
+Utilizes the News Category dataset containing around 210k news headlines from HuffPost, which has been cleaned and pre-processed using Word2Vec and ntlk.
 It is based on content-based filtering, which recommends articles based on their similarity to a given article.
 This system will be able to learn and adapt to the user's preferences over time and provide relevant and engaging content.
 <br/><br/>

 ### Content-based filtering